tolauwae/phd-thesis/src/remote/remote.typ

 On the right side, we have the main entry point of the program, starting at line #main.
 The main function first sets the correct modes of the $mono("LED")$ and $mono("BUTTON")$ pins.
 Next, it connects to the Wi-Fi network and prints the local IP address of the device on success (lines #{wifiStart}-#wifiEnd).
-When the microcontroller is connected to the network, it connects to the MQTT broker (lines #{wifiEnd}-#mqtt).
+When the microcontroller is connected to the network, it connects to the MQTT broker (lines #{wifiEnd}-#subscribe).
 In section @remote:developing, we already discussed the code required to set up these connections.

-With an established connection, the microcontroller subscribes to the "LED" MQTT topic on line #mqtt.
+With an established connection, the microcontroller subscribes to the "LED" MQTT topic on line #subscribe.
 The supplied callback is defined on lines #callback to #callbackEnd.
 It takes two arguments, the topic and the payload of the incoming message.
 First, it prints the message to the serial port using $mono("print")$.
-Then, we inspect the payload, if it is the string ``on'', we turn the LED on by using $mono("digitalWrite")$, otherwise we turn the LED off.
+Then, we inspect the payload, if it is the string "on", we turn the LED on by using $mono("digitalWrite")$, otherwise we turn the LED off.

-After subscribing, the $mono("main")$ function sends an ``on'' message to the ``LED'' topic using the $mono("MQTT.publish")$ primitive.
+After subscribing, the $mono("main")$ function sends an "on" message to the "LED" topic using the $mono("MQTT.publish")$ primitive.
 When the device receives its own message, the $mono("callback")$ function will make the LED shine.

-On @lst.smartlamp.r:44 we attach a callback to rising voltage changes of the button pin.
+On line #subscribe we attach a callback to rising voltage changes of the button pin.
 We use the $mono("interruptOn")$ primitive to do this.
 It takes three arguments: the pin to monitor, the kind of change to trigger for, and a callback to invoke when a change occurs.
 Here we monitor the pin of the button for a rising edge ($mono("InterruptMode.RISING")$).